Home

 USD Coin (USDC) is a stablecoin uniquely pegged to the US Dollar, aiming to offer a stable value of around $1.
 It's a collaborative creation of the Centre consortium, involving Circle and Coinbase.
 Circle, a pioneering fintech firm established in 2013 in Boston, is known for its comprehensive financial services, including peer-to-peer payments and cryptocurrency trading.
 Notably, Circle gained regulatory approval with a BitLicense from the New York State Department of Financial Services in 2018.

 USDC operates across multiple blockchains, including Ethereum and Algorand, ensuring wide accessibility.
 Its defining feature is full collateralization, with each USDC token backed by a corresponding US Dollar in reserve.
 This approach provides a dependable digital currency option for transactions and investments, countering the volatility typical in the cryptocurrency market.
+Most of the USDC reserves are held in the Circle Reserve Fund (USDXX), which is an SEC-registered 2a-7 government money market fund.

 What is USDC (USD Coin)